jarlathkelly/jarlath-connacht-queue/README.md

 Unit tests have been provided with the codebase and will run during the install as detailed above.
 Tests cover all controller,service, dao & dto classes with 90% + coverage.

 Test Coverage reports are located in the target/site/jacoco-ut/ directory.
 Open the index.html file in a browser to navigate the reports.
 I have configured jacocco to generate these reports during the maven install.

+The Surefire reports can be found under the /target/surefire-reports directory.

 To run these tests on their own run the following command:
 From project root directory run: